ednurse/qlc-rest/README.md

 # qlc-rest

+QLC-REST is a stand-alone Java application that allows Q Light Controller Plus (QLC+) to be controlled by HTTP calls.

-QLC-REST is a HTTP REST wrapper around QLC+'s existing WebSocket API.
+It does this by acting as a wrapper around the existing WebSocket API.

 ## Application

 I developed this as I wanted a way of controlling DMX lights in my house via my Google Home.
 Although unfortunately Google Home does not support web hooks directly, it can be linked to third-party services that do (I used IFTTT).
 The third-party service can then be configured to make a PUT request to a running instance of this wrapper.

-In my case, I set up the wrapper and QLC+ on a Raspberry Pi, and exposed this externally via a static route (based on port).
+In my case, I set up the wrapper and QLC+ on a Raspberry Pi, using a static route so this is visible from the outside world.
 I then use an ethernet to DMX converter to control dimmers etc.

 It's worth pointing out that unfortunately IFTTT have now limited users with free accounts to only 3 active applets.
-I am currently investigating alternatives.
+I have not yet found a free alternative.

-Although I have only tried this with my Google Home, I see no reason why this couldn't be used by any home automation / assistant that can make custom web requests.
+Although I have only tried this with my Google Home, I see no reason why this couldn't be used by any home automation device that can make custom web requests on a given trigger phrase or other action.

 ## Installation